sanjeet7271/TestNGLearning/README.md

 ## VI.)
 Priority in TestNG:
   1. The default test priority in TestNG is 0
   2. We can also set negative (for e.g -1,-2,-3,-4) priority, and it will execute before 0
-  3. Priority in TestNG contains only integer value.
+  3. Priority in TestNG contains only integer values.
 The value can be negative, zero, or positive.
 If a tester defines a priority in decimal in TestNG, it needs to convert first to Integer (through typecasting)
+  4. if there is no priority given to test cases then tests will execute in alphabetical order.

 ## VII.)
 Disable Test Case: @Test(enabled=false)
 ## VIII.)
 How to skip a @Test method from execution in TestNG